In the kitchen

 There are a number of retailers selling monitors with different functions from £30 to over £100.
 You can find a retailer by searching online for ‘home energy monitor’.

-The Bryson Energy Advice Line provides independent and impartial energy advice to domestic householders in Northern Ireland plus referrals to energy grants and other sources of help in the region.
+NI Energy Advice offers free independent and impartial energy advice to domestic householders in Northern Ireland - including advice about energy grants and other sources of help. .